ThisIsSidam/breakpoint/README.md

-# Scroll Guard 🛡️
+# Descroll ️
 **Break free from doomscrolling.**

-Scroll Guard is a mobile tool designed to end **YouTube Shorts** and **Instagram Reels** scrolling addiction.
+Descroll is a mobile tool designed to end **YouTube Shorts** and **Instagram Reels** scrolling addiction.
 Built for those looking to reclaim their time and attention.

 ---